CIndyCao15/portfolio/content/portfolio/Unity-ink-painting-effect-rendering-VR-scene.md

 weight = 2
 +++

 The VR experience focuses on Climate Emergency.
-The first scene shows a utopian scene from a long time ago, the second scene shows the current Climate Emergency facing mankind (inspired by the Chongqing wildfire in 2022), and the third scene shows a cyberspace, where the player can make a commitment.
+The first scene shows a utopian scene from a long time ago, the second scene shows the current Climate Emergency facing humanity (inspired by the Chongqing wildfire in 2022), and the third scene shows a cyberspace, where the player can make a commitment.

 > There was a time when meadow, grove, and stream,
 \